Black Friday TV deals 2018: The best prices on TVs that are actually good

-In the final few days before Black Friday, perhaps you're considering getting a new TV.
+In the final hours before Black Friday officially kicks off, perhaps you're considering getting a new TV.

 This is the best time of year to get the best price on a huge, shiny new screen, but as usual not every deal you see is a good deal, and not every TV is worth your money.
 That's where CNET comes in.